octokit/plugin-rest-endpoint-methods.js/docs/repos/getCommit.md

 Returns the contents of a single commit reference.
 You must have `read` access for the repository to use this endpoint.

-**Note:** If there are more than 300 files in the commit diff, the response will include pagination link headers for the remaining files, up to a limit of 3000 files.
+**Note:** If there are more than 300 files in the commit diff and the default JSON media type is requested, the response will include pagination link headers for the remaining files, up to a limit of 3000 files.
 Each page contains the static commit information, and the only changes are to the file listing.

-You can pass the appropriate [media type](https://docs.github.com/rest/overview/media-types/#commits-commit-comparison-and-pull-requests) to fetch `diff` and `patch` formats.
+This endpoint supports the following custom media types.
+For more information, see "[Media types](https://docs.github.com/rest/using-the-rest-api/getting-started-with-the-rest-api#media-types)."
+Pagination query parameters are not supported for these media types.

+- **`application/vnd.github.diff`**: Returns the diff of the commit.
+Larger diffs may time out and return a 5xx status code.
+- **`application/vnd.github.patch`**: Returns the patch of the commit.
 Diffs with binary data will have no `patch` property.

-To return only the SHA-1 hash of the commit reference, you can provide the `sha` custom [media type](https://docs.github.com/rest/overview/media-types/#commits-commit-comparison-and-pull-requests) in the `Accept` header.
+Larger diffs may time out and return a 5xx status code.
+- **`application/vnd.github.sha`**: Returns the commit's SHA-1 hash.
 You can use this endpoint to check if a remote reference's SHA-1 hash is the same as your local reference's SHA-1 hash by providing the local SHA-1 reference as the ETag.

 **Signature verification object**